AdobeDocs/campaign-classic.en/help/installation/using/client-console-availability-for-windows.md

 This page requires a login and password defined in the application.

-To download and install the console, refer to [Installing the client console](../../installation/using/installing-the-client-console.md).
+To download and install the console, refer to [Install the client console](../../installation/using/installing-the-client-console.md).

 Whenever a new version of the client console is available, you are invited to download it.